 - Everything you do is important (otherwise, probably you will not do this).
 Therefore you need to consider what you are doing needs the most leadership attention/ means/ resources (Focus points).
 You will also have the experience that everything you give attention to will grow/flores.

-- The economic principles will apply to your private life and apply to profit and not-for-profit organizations (mostly within an agreed budget framework).
-It is about managing Costs (e.g., organization -> financial budgets, private -> personal costs of doing your work), eliminating Waste (e.g., organization -> Lean Six Sigma concepts, private -> distraction from your work)) and as result have “Proceeds” (organisation -> revenue/ profit, private -> personal salary/ income)
+- The economic principles will apply to your private life and apply to profit and not for profit organization (mostly within an agreed budget framework).
+It is about managing Costs (e.g., organization -> financial budgets, private -> personal costs of doing your work), eliminating Waste (e.g., organization -> LEAN Six Sigma concepts, private -> distraction from your work)) and as result have “Proceeds” (organisation -> revenue/ profit, private -> personal salary/ income)

-- If you define “Value = Outcome + Impact / Costs,” you manage value development. (e.g., not-for-profit/ public companies often deliver fuel for society development (public media company providing professional journalism or gives attention and movement on environmental awareness), private -> is your job still “worthwhile”?
+- If you define “Value = Outcome + Impact / Costs” you manage the development of Value. (e.g., not for profit/ public companies often deliver fuel for society development (public media company providing professional journalism or gives attention and movement on environmental awareness), private -> is your job still “worthwhile”?

 How do you come from Goal to an Outcome and Impact?